Financial-Times/content-rw-neo4j/README.md

 We  are only interested in pieces of Content that can be annotated therefore we only want to ingest/write pieces of Content that have a body.

-If the incoming JSON doesn't have a body then we ignore it and only log that we are ignoring while returning a 204
+If the incoming JSON doesn't have a body then we ignore it and only log that we are ignoring.
+TODO: We should return a 204 not a 200

 We run queries in batches.
 If a batch fails, all failing requests will get a 500 server error response.